ItalyPaleAle/SMNormalize/README.md

 The `options` argument is an object with the following properties:

 - **`options.mode`** is the mode of operation, and could be one of the following:
-  - **`'basic'`** (this is the default value): in this mode, all diacritics/accents are removed from the string, and the string is nornalized in the NFC form.
+  - **`'basic'`** (this is the default value): in this mode, all diacritics/accents are removed from the string, and the string is nornalized in the NFKC form.
 Whitespaces, including newlines, tabs, etc, are removed; spaces are converted to the character defined in `options.preserveCharacters`.
 All control characters (unprintable characters) are removed too.
   - **`'alphabetic'`** in addition to what basic mode does, all characters that are not letters (in any script/alphabet) are removed, including symbols, spaces, etc.
   - **`'latin'`** similar to the alphabetic mode, but only allows letters that are part of the latin alphabet.
 - **`options.removeNumbers`** (boolean, default: `false`) when false, numbers are always allowed.
 In alphabetic mode, every kind of number is preserved, while in latin mode only latin numbers are allowed (0-9).
 This option has no effect in basic mode.